 - Southwark: Located across the river from the Tower of London, Southwark has quality accommodation for reasonable prices.

 - Wombat’s City Hostel: This highly-review hostel chain has a great Whitechapel location and fills up fast.

-Additionally, there are tons of lovely Airbnb options across the capital.
+Additionally, there are tons of lovely VRBO apartment options across the capital.
 They’re the perfect way to get that authentic London life experience (and save some money on dining out)!